 Little Red Dot, Blue Planet, Green Guardians: How The SAF Protects The Earth

-Unless you’ve been taking cover under a rock, you’d have read that, in order to meet the goals of the Singapore Green Plan 2030, the Ministry of Defence (MINDEF) and the Singapore Armed Forces (SAF) are ramping up their efforts to go green (insert your favourite “but they already wear Temasek Green” joke here).
+In order to meet the goals of the Singapore Green Plan 2030, the Ministry of Defence (MINDEF) and the Singapore Armed Forces (SAF) are ramping up their efforts to go green (insert your favourite “but they already wear Temasek Green” dad joke here).

 Just like how any good fire-and-movement consists of three phases, the SAF is tackling this challenge with a three-pronged manoeuvre: reduce carbon emissions, reduce water consumption and reduce waste.